itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 # 2.9 Evaluation Metrics

-This section explains how classification performance is measured.
+This section explains how classification model performance is measured.

----

 ## 2.9.1 Accuracy

-Measures overall correctness.
+This section explains the percentage of predictions that are correct.

 ```text
 95 correct out of 100